 So, there you have it.
 My choice of books for tomorrow.
 I'll be reading between the hours of roughly 10am until late afternoon hopefully.
 And with these books by my side, I'm sure I'll be in good company.

 'The Great American Bus Ride' by Irma Kurtz was given to me by a Bookcrosser and I dove straight into it!
 I love traveling - whether it be myself through my own means or through a book - I love it.
-However, once I found another book that needed reading within a certain amount of time in the mail, I put this one down and by my bed it stayed.
-This will be a good read tomorrow.
+However, once I found another book that needed reading within a certain amount of time

 'Arthur' by Stephen Lawhead has been haunting my bedhead for a long time.
 I have read the first two books of this series and this book has gotten me bogged for some reason; and it's the third time I've tried to read it!
 Tomorrow is the day I'll get past the dull part I'm in and push into some good medieval action!